jchatel/quickmail-next-docs/leads/understanding-the-import-report.md

 ![screenshot](../images/000_file-cCOoSSKruE.png)

+**Note:** The Import report doesn't indicate the number of leads added to the campaign.
+Leads added refers to the number of leads added to the Main Leads page in your account.

 ## Why Are Leads Getting Rejected Upon Import?

 Leads may be rejected during import for a number of reasons.
 Here are the most common errors and how to fix them: